freenandes/topo-da-mente/content/note/maturity-model-for-design-systems.md

 ### Engage

-- Discover what will make the
+- Discover what will make it right for teams to use — interview, talk with people
+- Identify early adopters to use/test

+### Evolve

+-

 ---